-So, here is an expert-approved list of foods that will help you achieve happy, healthy, heavenly hair.
+So, here is an expert-approved list of the best hair food, giving you a stronger, longer, thicker, more glossy mane.
 Stock up the pantry and get ready to say goodbye to dull, drab strands…!

 Healthy hair needs vitamin A… lots of it.
 And the best natural source of vitamin A are carrots, followed by kale, asparagus and pumpkin.

 All these vegetables not only nourish your hair and skin (remember, healthy scalp = soft, supple hair), they also prevent dandruff.
 Salad, anyone?

 When it comes to the best food for hair growth, it’s hard to beat salmon, which is loaded with vitamin B-12, iron and Omega-3 fatty acids.
 The latter are crucial for scalp health, and a deficiency can lead to dull, brittle strands.

 Other good hair food options?
 Mackerel, sardines and herring.